wenzheng-yi/openlayer-dblclick-miss-track/readme.md

 In the URL http://localhost:5173/, you can see that the double-click event is triggered.
 This issue also occurs in other examples, such as https://openlayers.org/en/v9.2.4/examples/xyz.html.

-Finally, I promise that I will not use that API key for any other purposes.
+Sorry for borrowing the API key, I promise that I will not use it for any other purposes.